jparkerholder/PB2/README.md

 # PB2
-Code for the Population-Based Bandits Algorithm
+Code for the Population-Based Bandits (PB2) Algorithm, from the paper *Provably Efficient Online Hyperparameter Optimization with Population-Based Bandits*.

 The framework is based on a union of [ray](https://github.com/ray-project/ray) (using rllib and tune) and [GPy](https://github.com/SheffieldML/GPy)